Supernova3339/auth-mate/CONTRIBITING.md

-# Contributing to React Modern Auth
+# Contributing to Auth Mate

 We love your input!
-We want to make contributing to React Modern Auth as easy and transparent as possible, whether it's:
+We want to make contributing to Auth Mate as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code